axibase/axibase-charts/external/highcharts_widget.md

 ## Create External Chart

-The external chart is created using the syntax and settings provided by the external library and is populated with ATSd data loaded via the ATSD client adapter.
+The external chart is created using the syntax and settings provided by the external library and is populated with ATSD data using the ATSD client adapter.

 ```sh
 curl https://raw.githubusercontent.com/axibase/charts/master/resources/funnel.html > /opt/atsd/atsd/conf/portal/web/funnel.html